zuozhenggh/learning-library/security-library/database/data-safe/assess-database-configurations-users/assess-database-configurations-users.md

     - The Target Summary shows you a view of the security posture of each of your target databases.
     - You can view the number of high, medium, low, advisory, and evaluate risks for each database.
-    - You can view the assessment date and find out if the latest assessment deviates from a baseline (if set).
+    - You can view the assessment date and find out if the latest assessment deviates from a baseline (if one is set).
     - You can access the latest assessment report for each target database.

     ![Security Assessment Target Summary tab](images/sa-target-summary-tab.png "Security Assessment Target Summary tab")